Solving Non-linear Least Squares

 \[S = B - EC^{-1}E^\top\]

 is the Schur complement of \(C\) in \(H\).
-It is also known as the reduced camera matrix, because the only variables participating in (11) are the ones corresponding to the cameras. \(S \in \mathbb{R}^{pc\times pc}\) is a block structured symmetric positive definite matrix, with blocks of size \(c\times c\).
+It is also known as the reduced camera matrix, because the only variables participating in (12) are the ones corresponding to the cameras. \(S \in \mathbb{R}^{pc\times pc}\) is a block structured symmetric positive definite matrix, with blocks of size \(c\times c\).
 The block \(S_{ij}\) corresponding to the pair of images \(i\) and \(j\) is non-zero if and only if the two images observe at least one common point.

-Now, (10) can be solved by first forming \(S\), solving for \(\Delta y\), and then back-substituting \(\Delta y\) to obtain the value of \(\Delta z\).
-Thus, the solution of what was an \(n\times n\), \(n=pc+qs\) linear system is reduced to the inversion of the block diagonal matrix \(C\), a few matrix-matrix and matrix-vector multiplies, and the solution of block sparse \(pc\times pc\) linear system (11).
-For almost all problems, the number of cameras is much smaller than the number of points, \(p \ll q\), thus solving (11) is significantly cheaper than solving (10).
+Now (11) can be solved by first forming \(S\), solving for \(\Delta y\), and then back-substituting \(\Delta y\) to obtain the value of \(\Delta z\).
+Thus, the solution of what was an \(n\times n\), \(n=pc+qs\) linear system is reduced to the inversion of the block diagonal matrix \(C\), a few matrix-matrix and matrix-vector multiplies, and the solution of block sparse \(pc\times pc\) linear system (12).
+For almost all problems, the number of cameras is much smaller than the number of points, \(p \ll q\), thus solving (12) is significantly cheaper than solving (11).
 This is the Schur complement trick [Brown].

-This still leaves open the question of solving (11).
-The method of choice for solving symmetric positive definite systems exactly is via the Cholesky factorization [TrefethenBau] and depending upon the structure of the matrix, there are, in general, two options.
-The first is direct factorization, where we store and factor \(S\) as a dense matrix [TrefethenBau].
+1. DENSE_SCHUR - The first is dense Cholesky factorization, where we store and factor \(S\) as a dense matrix.
 This method has \(O(p^2)\) space complexity and \(O(p^3)\) time complexity and is only practical for problems with up to a few hundred cameras.
-Ceres implements this strategy as the DENSE_SCHUR solver.

 ITERATIVE_SCHUR